Fixed-Price Approximations in Bilateral Trade: Main Results

 Consequently, we obtain an upper bound for $\OPTW(F)$ that is independent of $\delta$:

 Therefore, we have

 This allows us to bound the value of the minimax problem \eqref{eq:M} from below:

 The lower bound in the above expression can be computed.
 Notably, optimization is carried out over a 3-dimensional space, and so elementary techniques apply.
-While we relegate the computational details to Appendix~\ref{app:proofs}, we state the result here: \begin{lem} The minimax value of the game is bounded below:
+While we relegate the computational details to Appendix~\ref{app:proofs}, we state the result here: \begin{lem} For symmetric bilateral trade, the minimax value of the game is bounded below:

 \end{lem}

 This bound is, in fact, tight.
 To prove this, we demonstrate that the bound can be attained by explicitly constructing a minimizing sequence of distributions $\{F_n\}_{n=1}^\infty$.
 Formally, we consider